Turbulence modeling over riblets via domain transformation: Turbulence modeling in channel flow over riblets

 \subsection{Turbulent viscosity model}

 If $k/\eps$ and $k^{3/2}/\eps$ are chosen as time and length scales, turbulent viscosity can be expressed as~\citep[Chapter 10]{pop00}

-where $k$ and $\eps$ are the turbulent kinetic energy and its rate of dissipation, respectively, and $c=0.09$ is an established multiplicative constant for the near-wall region~\citep{pop00}.
+where $k$ and $\eps$ are the turbulent kinetic energy and its rate of dissipation, respectively, and {$c=0.09$ is an established empirical constant in the absence of riblets}~\citep{pop00}.
 The kinetic energy and its rate of dissipation can be determined from second-order velocity statistics as

 The widely used $k-\epsilon$ model~\citep{jonlau72,lausha74} provides differential transport equations for $k$ and $\epsilon$, but is computationally demanding.
 An alternative simulation-free way of approximating these quantities is to compute them from the second-order statistics of the linearized flow dynamics around the mean velocity.